aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion: Results and Analyses

-This RQ aims to conduct an in-depth analysis to demonstrate that \method enhances the model’s ability to utilize long contexts.
-As stated in Section \ref{sec:motivating_ex}, we found that existing LLMs struggle to utilize the relevant APIs and similar code in the contexts.
-Thus, we design two experiments to evaluate the performance of aiXcoder-7B and aiXcoder-7B-v2 in utilizing these contexts.
+In this RQ, we design two probing experiments to evaluate whether \method enhances the model’s ability to utilize APIs and similar code in the cross-file context.

-\textbf{\ding{182} The performance in utilizing APIs in contexts.} \textbf{Setting.} In the \method-132K, the APIs to be completed by LLMs are all defined in the input contexts, requiring the use of long context.
-To quantify the model’s ability to complete these APIs, we introduce a new metric: \textbf{API Accuracy (API Acc)}.
-It measures the accuracy of API names in the completion results.
-If the predicted API name matches the ground truth, it is counted as 1; otherwise, it remains 0.
-This metric focuses specifically on API accuracy, excluding other factors (\eg arguments).
+\textbf{\ding{182} The performance in utilizing APIs in the cross-file context.} \textbf{Setting.} We expect LLMs can actively locate and invoke relevant APIs presented in the cross-file context.
+To quantify the model’s ability to invoke these APIs, we introduce a new metric: \textbf{API Accuracy (API Acc)}.
+It only measures the accuracy of API names in the completion results.
+If the API name in LLMs' completions matches the ground truth, it is counted as 1; otherwise, it is 0.
+Different from traditional evaluation metrics (\eg EM), API Acc only cares whether LLMs invoke correct APIs and excludes the impact of other factors (\eg arguments).

-\textbf{Results and Analyses.} As shown in Table~\ref{tab:rq4_api}, across all four programming languages, aiXcoder-7B-v2 achieves the highest API Acc, outperforming other models by a substantial margin.
+\textbf{Results and Analyses.} As shown in Table~\ref{tab:rq4_api}, across all four programming languages, \method substantially improves the API acc of aiXcoder-7B.
 Specifically, aiXcoder-7B-v2 surpasses aiXcoder-7B by 13.2\% on Python, 6.8\% on Java, 14.5\% on C++, and 6.4\% on Go.
-These results highlight the effectiveness of \method in improving the model’s ability to invoke relevant APIs in context.
+Figure \ref{fig:motivating_ex1} shows a real case, where only aiXcoder-7B-v2 correctly invokes APIs among the three LLMs.
+These results demonstrate that \method improves the capability of LLMs in utilizing relevant APIs.